prettygood236/prettygood236.github.io/_featured_tags/set.md

   overlay: false
 theme_color: rgba(27,10,58,1)
 description: >
-    Simply put, a data structure is a container that stores data in a specific layout.
-This "placement" allows a data structure to be efficient in some operations but inefficient in others.
-Your goal is to understand data structures so that you can choose the data structures that are best for the problem at hand.
+    The set data structure is kind of like an array except there are no duplicate.
+    Items and the values are not in any particular order.
+    The typical use for set is to simply check for the presence of an item.
 ---